particle-iot/docs/src/content/firmware/tracker-edge/store-and-forward.md

 When drop_new is used, and the queue is at maximum size, new entries are immediately discarded.

 Each event in the queue is a single file on the LittleFS flash file system.
 The file system uses 4096 byte (4K) sectors, and the minimum size size is 2 sectors, one for data and one of the file metadata.
-Thus each even will take 8K of flash file system space, regardless of the size of the data in the event.
+Thus each event will take 8K of flash file system space, regardless of the size of the data in the event.

 ## Edge firmware